Update – March 2017

 The Bank Street bridge, seen here at dusk spanning the Rideau Canal, where live bands perform outdoor concerts.
 Strollers stand on the bridge and listen to live music while watching the canoes go by.

-Take a walk south and you’ll come upon this beautiful lesser specimen on O’Connor Street, featuring a gorgeous Weeping Willow.
+Take a walk south and you’ll come upon this beautiful structure on O’Connor Street, featuring a gorgeous Weeping Willow.
 It’s surrounded by parks, water and in the middle of the Glebe, one of Ottawa’s oldest and prestigious neighbourhoods.

 Who doen’t like a red covered bridge?
 It’s always fun driving through a taste of history.
 This one, just west of Ottawa, is definitely a classic.